PertEval: Unveiling Real Knowledge Capacity of LLMs with Knowledge-Invariant Perturbations: Methodology

-\textbf{Aspect 2: Correct Response Consistency.} To this end, we propose the \textbf{Recall of Performance (ROP)} metric.
-Its name originates from an analogy to the classical Recall score.
-To define ROP, we first propose the \textit{performance transition matrix}, which is similar to the confusion matrix, as shown in Table \ref{tab:performance-transition-matrix}.
-Here the first capital character of each variable (i.e., C/I) denotes ``consistent'' or ``inconsistent''.
-The second capital character of each variable (i.e., C/N) denotes ``correct'' or ``wrong''.
-For example, the variable $CC$ means the number of ``consistent correct'' before and after the perturbation.
-Next, similar to recall score, ROP is defined as the ratio of consistent correct in the number of all correct samples before perturbation, i.e.,
+} We also adopt the \textit{Recall of Performance (ROP)} metric to measure correct response consistency.
+The term ``ROP'' draws an analogy to the classical recall score.
+Let $CC$ denote the number of responses consistently correct before and after perturbation, and $IC$ the number of responses initially correct and later incorrect after perturbation (see Appendix \ref{app:correct-response-consistency} for detailed demonstration).
+Similar to the recall score, ROP is defined as the ratio of consistent correct responses to the total number of correct responses before perturbation, \ie

-Tha range of ROP is in $[0,1]$.
-The higher the ROP, the better the correct response consistency given the perturbation.
-It should be noticed that, unlike PDR, there does not exist a ``threshold'' for ROP to measure the correct response consistency.
-Rather, the ROP serves as a score of correct response consistency, which can be utilized to compare the performance of different LLMs and strategies.
+The value of ROP is within $[0,1]$, with higher ROP indicating better correct response consistency under perturbation $\sigma$.
+It should be noticed that, unlike PDR, there does not exist an absolute threshold for ROP to evaluate goodness.
+Rather, ROP serves as an index of correct response consistency, which can be utilized to compare the performance of different LLMs under perturbations.